How to Prepare Your Site for Hurricane Season

 Protect Inlets and Storm Drains

-Hurricanes are major rain events that threaten to overwhelm on site inlets.
 Take all possible precautions to protect inlets from damaging volumes of sediment laden runoff.
-Guard the inlets that are at risk by adding stronger products or reinforcing the devices that are in place.
+Guard the inlets that are at risk by adding stronger products or reinforcing the devices that are in place

-Protect drop inlets with Domes that sit on top of the structure.
-The Domes can be placed on inlets that have not yet had precast inlets set or when the precast concrete box with grate is already set.
+We like our inlet protection domes as an better alternative to silt fence boxes because they sit on top of the structure.
+The Domes can be placed on inlets that haven’t yet had precast inlets set or when the precast concrete box with grate is already set.

-The Round Dome is perfect for 48” or 60” riser pipe where the tops have not yet been set.
+The Round Dome is perfect for 48-inch or 60-inch riser pipe where the tops have not yet been set.
 Use the Square Domes for tops that have been set.

 The Round and Square Domes are covered with a filter fabric.
 The fabric allows rain in and filters sediment from runoff.
 The filter and domes are weighted into place with rocks, stone or sand.